fmarotta/bioinfoconda/README.md

-**Getting software -- manual compilation** Similarly, samtools is packaged in anaconda repositories, so we could install it as easily as `conda install -c bioconda samtools`; nevertheless, for the sake of this example, let us install it manually.
+**Getting software -- manual compilation** Similarly, samtools is packaged in anaconda repositories, so we could install it as easily as typing `conda install -c bioconda samtools`; nevertheless, for the sake of this example, let us install it manually.
 We browse the web and find the samtools page at http://www.htslib.org/download/; we want to download the source code in the project's local/src, then install samtools under local/builds, and finally copy the binary files in local/bin.
 We run:

 ```
 cd $BIOINFO_ROOT/prj/microbe-genome-analysis/local/src